Explore New England With Wildland Trekking

-Throughout the United States, there are adventures to be had and marvelous destinations to explore.
-The Northeastern part of the country, New England, is no different, featuring popular destinations such as the States of Vermont and New Hampshire.
-While both States have stunning architecture and exciting opportunities to tour the local communities, the real beauty lies within the picturesque landscape.
+Throughout the United States, you’ll find adventures to be had and marvelous destinations to explore.
+The Northeastern part of the country, New England, is no different, featuring popular destinations such as the states of Vermont and New Hampshire.
+While both states have stunning architecture and exciting opportunities to tour the local communities, the real beauty lies within the picturesque landscape.

-Wildland Trekking takes hikers to the highest points in the State and across the Long Trail for a beautiful 360-degree view of the awe-inspiring scenery.
+Wildland Trekking takes hikers to the highest points in the state and across the Long Trail for a beautiful 360-degree view of the awe-inspiring scenery.
 Explorers will also traverse the countryside as they have the opportunities to see the wonder of rural Vermont.
-During downtimes in the hiking tours, there are opportunities to visit some of Vermont’s most iconic locations: covered bridges, a maple farm, Ben and Jerry’s ice cream factory, the classic mountain town of Stowe, and other autumn-themed New England highlights.
+During downtimes in the hiking tours, you’ll have opportunities to visit some of Vermont’s most iconic locations: covered bridges, a maple farm, Ben and Jerry’s ice cream factory, the classic mountain town of Stowe, and other autumn-themed New England highlights.
 A tour of Vermont during this time of year is one you don’t want to miss.

-Much like Vermont, New Hampshire has ample adventure opportunities to conquer.
+Much like Vermont, New Hampshire has ample adventure opportunities.
 The most famous being an incredible journey through the Presidential Mountain Range.
 The expedition across numerous summits – including Mount Monroe, Mount Eisenhower, Mount Franklin, and Mount Pierce – leads to an awe-inspiring view at the highest point in the Northeastern United States.
-Besides the magnificent hiking, there are opportunities to see local wildlife and stunning geographical features.
-These features include massive waterfalls and swift-running rapids.
+Besides the magnificent hiking, you’ll see local wildlife and stunning geographical features, including massive waterfalls and swift-running rapids.

 When To Go

 New Hampshire’s White Mountains and Vermont’s Green Mountains provide some of the best hiking experiences in the entire nation.
 A combination of beautiful scenery, an abundance of wildlife, and opportunities to explore jaw-dropping peaks makes New England a popular destination for backpackers.
-Depending on what time of year you plan your trip, it is possible to have a different experience every time you go.
+Depending on what time of year you plan your trip, you’ll have different experience every time you go.
 Different seasons in the region come with challenges and opportunities, so let’s take a look at each season and its unique characteristics.

 By far, the warm summer months of July and August are the most popular time for hiking in New England.
 The White Mountains in New Hampshire and the Green Mountains of Vermont provide opportunities to see the area in all its verdant splendor while enjoying the pleasant temperatures.
 However, keep in mind that visiting during this time of year may include the occasional thunderstorm, quickly changing local weather (especially as you climb into the mountains), and significantly more tourists and visitors than other times of the year.